KMD-EWSD-2025-GP4/Documentation-Repository/presentation-scripts.md

 - **Screen**: Registration
 - **Demo**: Form validation, register
 - **Script**: Guests can register to view selected contributions.
-The system checks the form for missing information.
-And admins have to check the filled user information for approval.
+During registration, the system checks the form for missing information

 #### Authentication